holmari/gerritstats/README.md

 ![Proximity graph for the given branch and given set of identities](doc/proximity_graph.png)

-And on the per-person page, you'll see a chart of review comments per day, a configurable list of commits that have a high number of patch sets, et cetera:
+And on the per-person page, you'll see a chart of review comments per day, a configurable list of commits that have a high number of patch sets, and many graphs:

 ![Review comment statistic written by a developer](doc/review_comments.png)